lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
-Wrangling is easy now since the model is a tibble.
-For instance, if you run a logistic regression, you need to exponentiate the results to get odds ratios.
-We can pipe the model and select only the important variables.
+Wrangling after tidying is easy as the model is a tibble.
+So, if you run a logistic regression, you need to exponentiate the results to get odds ratios.
+Here we only select the important variables.
 Check how the estimates look right now.
-It's hard to understand what the numbers mean.
-That's because we need to convert the estimates to odds ratios first.
+It's harder to understand what the numbers mean as they aren't as odds ratios.

-To do that, we apply the exp function to exponentiate each variable except the term variable by using mutate at.
-Now the results look maybe a bit more familiar.
+To get them, we apply the exp function to exponentiate each variable, except the term variable, by using mutate at.
+Now the results maybe look a bit more familiar.
 We'll cover interpretation in the next chapter.

 ---